willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 suffer from jitter making them difficult to infer features learnt.
-Constant throughout the TC maps is an area in the top right corner which consistently receives attention; the video exhibits side to side motion during the press-button action as the person peddles meaning that the corner of the machine in the top left will come in and out of view causing noisy spikes in the corresponding optical flow, it is possible that the network has learnt to use this noise as a proxy indicator for this action.
+Constant throughout the TC maps is an area in the top right corner which consistently receives attention; the video exhibits side to side motion during the press-button action as the person peddles.
+The side to side motion causes the corner of the machine in the top left to come in and out of view resulting in noisy spikes in the corresponding optical flow, and so the network has learnt to use this noise as a proxy indicator for this action.

 ![BEOID Example: `01_Sink2_press_button_527-561`](media/results/beoid/01_Sink2_press_button_527-561.pdf){#fig:results:beoid:sink-press-button width=90%}